aksimhal/aksimhal.github.io/_pages/about.md

 Posters
 ======
-Posters which I have presented at SfN conferences can be found [here](https://github.com/aksimhal/posters) along with LaTeX templates.
+Presentations (along with their LaTeX templates) at SfN conferences can be found[here](https://github.com/aksimhal/posters).